Anúna: 2010–2022

-To celebrate their 25th anniversary in June 2012 Anúna released their new album Illumination, a fifteen track CD and, in May, featured on the soundtrack to the video game Diablo III.
-Blizzard Entertainment's audio director, Russell Brower says "Working somewhat against conventional expectations, Hell is a beautiful and seductive sound, provided by Dublin’s uniquely astounding choral group ANÚNA".
+To celebrate their 25th anniversary in June 2012, Anúna released their new album Illumination, a fifteen track CD and (in May) featured on the soundtrack to the video game Diablo III.
+Blizzard Entertainment audio director Russell Brower said "Working somewhat against conventional expectations, Hell is a beautiful and seductive sound, provided by Dublin's uniquely astounding choral group ANÚNA".
 As of February 2014, the game has sold 15 million copies across all platforms.
-In October, the choir gave a workshop at the Shanghai Conservatory and, in November, they hosted a series of public choral workshop events across the Netherlands.
+The soundtrack was nominated for a BAFTA award in 2013.
+In October, the choir gave a workshop at the Shanghai Conservatory of Music and hosted a series of public choral workshop events across the Netherlands in November.
 2013 marked the first concert performances and workshops in Canada for the group.
-In 2015 Anúna sold-out Beijing's National Centre for the Performing Arts.
+In 2015, Anúna sold-out Beijing's National Centre for the Performing Arts.

-In 2017, as part of their 30th Anniversary year, Anúna performed as part of a collaborative project entitled "Takahime", in front of a sold-out audience on February 16 at Tokyo's Orchard Hall.
-It included a performance of Yokomichi Mario's adaptation of W.B.
-Yeats "At the Hawk's Well" entitled "Takahime", directed and scored by McGlynn and Gensho Umewaka (a Japanese National Treasure), who said of the collaboration with Anúna, “I think Celtic choral music and Noh are similar in both being abstract arts...So we have no need to hesitate and can just make all the creative sparks we wish."
+In 2017, as part of their 30th anniversary, Anúna performed as part of a collaborative project entitled "Takahime" in front of a sold-out audience on February 16 at Tokyo's Orchard Hall.
+It included a performance of Yokomichi Mario's adaptation of W. B. Yeats' "At the Hawk's Well" entitled "Takahime", directed and scored by McGlynn and Genshō Umewaka (a Japanese Living National Treasure), who said of the collaboration with Anúna: "I think Celtic choral music and Noh are similar in both being abstract arts...So we have no need to hesitate and can just make all the creative sparks we wish."
 The performance featured a full cast of Noh actors and musicians, with Umewaka in the role of The Hawk.

-On July 30, 2017 the choir performed at the Francis Ledwidge memorial event at Richmond Barracks in Dublin, with McGlynn commenting "When I discovered Ledwidge for the first time through the academic work of Inchicore poet Liam O'Meara, it was like finding a kindred spirit" and "Over the last two decades I have taken his poetry around the world as Anúna has toured.
-Each new setting I make of his texts yields more and more layers of meaning, more subtlety and nuance. ...
+On July 30, 2017, the choir performed at the Francis Ledwidge memorial event at Richmond Barracks in Dublin; McGlynn commented "When I discovered Ledwidge for the first time through the academic work of Inchicore poet Liam O'Meara, it was like finding a kindred spirit" and "Over the last two decades I have taken his poetry around the world as Anúna has toured.
+Each new setting I make of his texts yields more and more layers of meaning, more subtlety and nuance.
 Ledwidge remains one of my greatest poetic inspirations."